kubernetes101/pib-dev/labs/outer-loop.md

 ## Check Heartbeat

-- We deploy the `heartbeat` app to the cluster for observability
-- Check the heartbeat status
-  - Note that heartbeat uses Let's Encrypt for ingress
-    - It can take up to 60 seconds for the Let's Encrypt handshake to complete
-    - It's normal to get a `no healthy upstream` error until the handshake is completed
+We deploy the `heartbeat` app to the cluster for observability.
+We check the heartbeat status and note that heartbeat uses "Let's Encrypt" for ingress.
+It can take up to 60 seconds for the "Let's Encrypt" handshake to complete.
+It's normal to get a `no healthy upstream` error until the handshake is completed.

 ```bash